UK Food & Drink | 2026/27

 Spice has come an awfully long way from the idea of just simply whacking “extra hot” on a menu and hoping the bravest diners take the bait.

-Heat, in terms of being 'hot', has diversified.
-And from a food development perspective, the most interesting trajectory for 2026/27 is not about heat for heat’s sake.
-It is about what heat can actually do.
+But heat, in terms of being 'hot', has diversified.
+And from a food development perspective, the most interesting trajectory for 2026/27 is within the realms of what heat can actually do, not about heat for heat’s sake.

 Spicy Food Trends